standardsats/etc/README.md

  - trust-based community bank in the remote unbanked village
  - a submodule of a bank-application infrastructure for country-wide bank, integrated with KYC/AML

+## Connecting Legacy Finance and Bitcoin Banks

+A lightning node can be an organic part of OpenBankProject applications.
+We may consider two ways one can participate in a permissionless network and monetize its effect:

+- Liquidity bridge
+- Smaller community bank or a branch of	the larger bank

+The first one may rely on third-party customer OBP API while the second one is supposed	to be driven by	more advanced subordinary-type OBP API.
+Creation of the	new bank with bank-correspondent demands significantly larger resources so we are focusing on bridging-like functionality of our service.
+In this case, the user may deposit money via standard bank transfer and, when funding is confirmed, invoke a fiat channel.
+The stable fiat-denominated value will allow to utilize liquidity without rush and mindfully plan business-activity related to the freshly created channel.

 We believe that sats will become a standart!